ovhpa/hpnn/tutorials/README.md

 5. 10 round of optimization are then performed on this kernel.
 6. Finally a run of the kernel on data is performed to check if it was optimized.

+In this really simplistic example, we have chose to represent an XRD diffraction pattern as a 1D data.
+Each value represent the integral value of XRD counts between a regular interval between 5 and 90 degree.
+The resulting array produced by `pdif` have 850 values, which means each value correspond to the integration over a 0.1 degree interval.

+The output arrays was chosen to represent the space-group of the crystal system for which the XRD pattern was recorded.
+There are 230 space group considered, each of them are given the value -1.0 (indicating a wrong result) or 1.0 (positive result).

+To acheive better "results", the temperature was added as a parameter, and we chose to add it directly to the input array.
+Therefore the input array have 851 values, the first one being temperature.

+Note that the temperature was added as a relative value, that is a value in Kelvin divided by 273.15 which is 0C in Kelvin.
+It is generally a good idea to use relative values and to make sure all values in the input array are within the same order of magnitude.
+To this effect, the value of XRD count integrals is also scaled so that the maximum is 1.0 at the highest.

+After training the `run_nn` program shows that training have been successful by correctly ascribing each structure its space group (minus some few failure).

 *Of course, there is now meaning in training and running a NN kernel with the exact same sample!*\
 This is just a demonstration of a process flow (training/running) intended to understand the functionning of `libhpnn`.